congwenm/AlgorithmLab/Node-debug-options.md

-3. node inspector, debug using chrome npm i -g node-inspector node debug
+3. node inspector, debug using chrome
+> npm i -g node-inspector
+then use this to open it up debugging console in your default browser
+> node-debug FILE_PATH --debug-brk